The Physical Education Graduation Requirement

 Independent study activity credit is possible for any activity that is not offered on the course schedule, and for which the student has a certified instructor.
 All independent studies will need a faculty supervisor and approval by the Chair.

 Academic Physical Education classes

 Academic, full-unit classes are offered through the PE department, although there is no major possibility.
 The Athletic Training Practicum serves students interested in athletic training, physical therapy, or orthopedic medicine.
-The PE SIP serves those students seeking experience or research in sport, sport business, fitness, outdoor recreation, or other various physical education topics.
 Independent study full- unit courses are approved by, and done under the supervision of a department faculty member.
 A syllabus is required, and must be approved by the department chair.
 These classes are recommended for students interested in coaching, athletics, fitness, or leadership.